 Nix-TB is a pivotal TB trial that tests the three-drug BPaL regimen, consisting of bedaquiline, pretomanid and linezolid – collectively referred to as the BPaL regimen.
 The trial enrolled 109 people with XDR-TB as well as treatment-intolerant or non-responsive MDR-TB.
 Nix-TB data have demonstrated a successful outcome in 95 of the first 107 patients after six months of treatment with BPaL and six months of post-treatment follow-up.

-Nix-TB enrolls participants at XDR-TB at sites in Africa and Eastern Europe.
-It can include patients as young as 14 and those who are co-infected with HIV with a CD4 count of 50 or higher.
-Nix-TB is an open-label trial that enables participants to be assessed at regular intervals with the aim of being cured in six to nine months.
+Nix-TB is a pivotal trial that tests an all-oral XDR-TB drug regimen, known as BPaL, consisting of bedaquiline, pretomanid, and linezolid.
+Nix-TB enrolled participants at XDR-TB at sites in South Africa.
+It included patients as young as 14 and those who are co-infected with HIV with a CD4 count of 50 or higher.
+Nix-TB is an open-label trial that enabled participants to be assessed at regular intervals with the aim of being cured in six to nine months.
 After completing treatment, participants are monitored for two years to ensure they do not relapse.
-The trial has an adaptive design; if improved treatments become available during the course of the study, they can be incorporated into the trial.
-The trial is designed to accommodate up to 200 patients.
+Nix-TB is a partnership between TB Alliance, the sponsor of the trial; Janssen Pharmaceuticals, the discoverer of bedaquiline; and the sites where the study is being conducted.